-The commission has such power and jurisdiction with respect to wireless service providers, consistent with division (B) of section and divisions (A) to (D) and (F) of section 4927.04 of the Revised Code, to perform the obligations authorized by or delegated to it under federal law, including federal regulations, which obligations include performing the acts of a state commission as defined in the Communications Act of 1934, 48 Stat.
+The commission has such power and jurisdiction with respect to wireless service providers, consistent with divisions (B) of section 4927.03 and divisions (A) to (D) and (F) of section 4927.04 of the Revised Code, to perform the obligations authorized by or delegated to it under federal law, including federal regulations, which obligations include performing the acts of a state commission as defined in the Communications Act of 1934, 48 Stat.
 1064, 47 U.S.C.
 153, as amended, with respect to all of the following:

 (1) The rights and obligations under section 251 of the Telecommunications Act of 1996.

 (2) Mediation and arbitration of disputes and approval of agreements under section 252 of the act.

 (3) Administration of telephone numbers and number portability.

 (4) Certification of telecommunications carriers eligible for universal service funding.

 (5) Administration of federal regulations on customer proprietary network information.

 (F) Telecommunications relay service, eligible telecommunications carrier and lifeline requirements, 9-1-1, and universal service: